mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

     1. the short forward position
     2. the bond
     3. a debt valued at $e^{0.035t}(925)$ at time $t$.
-  - This portfolio is held for 6 months, by which time the debt is worth 941.33 USD (this is also the fair forward price we calculated).
+  - This portfolio is held for 6 months, by which time the debt is worth 941.33 USD (this is also the fair forward price that was calculated).
   - The short position in the forward contract can be exited by selling the bond for 950 USD.
   - This leaves a profit of $950 - 941.33 = 8.67 \text{ USD}$
 - If another bond dealer offers a forward price of 935 USD, a riskless profit can be obtained as follows: